 Built in the late 18th century, Jaipur is a planned city of broad avenues built of sandstone and painted pink at a later stage.
 We visit the City Palace in the centre of Jaipur, formerly the residence of the Maharaja, now a fine museum containing rare manuscripts, paintings, royal garments and weapons.
 Close to the palace is one of the most intriguing sights of India, the observatory of Jai Singh.
 This is an assembly of immense astronomical instruments made of marble and brass set in a pleasant garden.
 We will also see Jaipur's impressive landmark, the Hawa Mahal, or Palace of the Winds.
-We then see the impressive and splendid Amber Fort, a few miles from the main city, rising above a lake.
+We then visit the impressive and splendid Amber Fort, a few miles from the main city, rising above a lake.
 Jaipur is a centre of many handicrafts, such as durries (woven rugs), carpets, printed cloth, semi-precious stones, leatherwear etc. It will be difficult to leave a workshop without buying anything! *Standard Hotel*